JupyterPER/Open-Education-Science/README.md

 ## Acknowledgements

-The digital tools and this repository was based on the work supported by the Slovak Research and Development Agency under the contract No. APVV-17-0568, the Scientific Grant Agency of the Slovak Republic (VEGA), VEGA grant No.1/0311/18.
+This work was supported by the Slovak Research and Development Agency under the contract no. APVV-17-0568.